PettLe/library/README.md

 other obligations) and it seems I should start writing README before the whole thing is ready.

 ...EDIT: Getting this work when localStorage is still empty was a struggle..

+...EDIT2: added class to replace Book constructor.
+It was simple but couldn't do it for other functions.
+Not quite sure if I'm even supposed to.
+Went to see other people's projects and seems most of them did it only for the Book constructor.